tiberiusbrown/abc/README.md

 ## ABC: Differences from C

-ABC differs from C in several aspects, sometimes to simplify the language and sometimes to disallow common coding mistakes to occur.
+ABC differs from C in several aspects, both to simplify the language and to avoid inheriting some "gotchas" from C.

+### Global variables cannot be initialized

+Suppose you declare global variable `a` in one file, `int a = 4;` and global variable `b` in another file, `int b = a + 1;`.
+In C, what value `b` will be initialized to is undefined, because the order of initialization of global variables in different translation units is undefined in C.

+In ABC, global variables cannot be initialized (they zero-initialize like other uninitialized variable declarations in ABC).

 ### No bitwise operations with `bool`